djpnewton/pretty-irc-logs/README.md

 ## Setup

-Use `easy_install` to install the dependencies:
+Use `pip` to install the dependencies:

-    easy_install Flask
-    easy_install Pygments
+    pip install -r requirements.txt

 Next, create the config file `application.cfg` with the contents below (adjusted for your environment):

-    BASE_URL = "your.irc.server"
+    BASE_URL = "your.log.server"
     BASE_PATH = "your_log_path"
     CHANNELS = ["channel1", "channel2"]
     TIMEOUT = 10